 Fellow Since 1995

-This profile was prepared when José Reyes was elected to the Ashoka Fellowship in 1995.
+This description of José Reyes's work was prepared when José Reyes was elected to the Ashoka Fellowship in 1995.

 The New Idea